Export controls explained

 - End-user concerns relate to the organisation, company or institution (referred to as an ‘entity’) you’re engaged with or planning to engage with.
 This includes collaborators (formal or informal), visitors, international travel, guest professorships, teaching (from abroad or online from the UK), or consultancy work (either providing it or commissioning).

-If it is determined that export controls apply to your work, this does not mean that you will be prevented from continuing with your project/activity, it means that you will be required to apply for a licence from the ECJU, with support from the University’s Export Controls Compliance (ECC) team.
+If it is determined that export controls apply to your work, this does not mean that you will be prevented from continuing with your project/activity, the University will be required to apply for a licence from the ECJU.
+You will fill in and submit an Export Controls Compliance request (online form) so that the Regulatory Compliance Team can prepare an application for an export licence.

 Determine whether export controls apply to your current or proposed activity and if you may require a licence.